geomstats/geomstats/OVERVIEW.md

     manifolds defined as level surfaces `{ f = cst }` of smooth functions and their intersections, using autograd :scream:.

-    I suggest most of the ODE solving code be kept separate in a separate `integrators.py` file by an import statement though.
+    ODE solving code should be kept separate in some `integrators.py` file by an import statement though.
     Hence the `EmbeddedManifold` class file would only define its objects interfaces (of which already defined manifolds would only inherit the metric tensor),